BTMPS Mystery Substance

 💡

 In mid-June 2024, a new chemical was identified by FTIR-based drug checking harm reduction programs on the West Coast.
 Within a month, it appeared as far south as Los Angeles, as far north as Seattle, and as far east as Michigan and New York, among samples we have received.
-In early August, it started to appear in fake blue M30s in Denver and New Mexico, but remained in powder form elsewhere.
+In early August, it started to appear in fake blue M30s in Denver and New Mexico, but remained in powder form elsewhere; by September we saw both forms there and elsewhere, reaching Maine and North Carolina.
+Going into October, we've started seeing BTMPS in fake M30 and fake xanax pills without fentanyl.

 Along with colleagues in harm reduction, we are investigating the emergence of this substance.
-This page is maintained by the UNC Street Drug Checking Lab and will be updated as we gather new information.
-Please contact opioiddatalab@unc.edu for questions, additions, changes.
+This page is updated as we gather new information.
 All content on this page can be shared.

 Table of Contents